 What is Singles Day?

-A movement that began as an anti-Valentines Day protest by single Chinese people in the 1990's, has steadily grown into a globally celebrated occasion over the past three-decades.
+A movement that began as an anti-Valentines Day protest by single Chinese people in the 1990's, has steadily grown into a globally celebrated occasion over the past three-decades and one of the biggest retail days.
 If you've got a keen eye for detail, you might have noticed that the date that Singles Day is celebrated (November 11th) is written as 11.11, or "one-one-one-one" - which is no coincidence.

 However, Singles Day really picked up traction in 2009 when retail giant Alibaba (China's Alibaba equivalent) commercialised the holiday, with 17 retailers offering discounts to customers in celebration of the event.
 When comparing to the 180,000 brands that participated in Singles Day just last year, you can clearly see how the holiday for retailers has exponentially grown.